API Usage

 When authenticating a coinOp method use idToken found under the auth object.

-with the actual user's wallet (object, not public key) and refferal when using signIn
+Remember to replace wallet and referral with the actual user's wallet (object, not public key) and refferal when using signIn.

 Last updated